hypertidy/quadmesh/cran-comments.md

 ## Reverse dependencies

-The reverse dependencies 'lazyraster' and 'spex' pass check against this version.
+The reverse dependencies 'lazyraster' and 'spex' and 'graticule' pass check against this version.